compi-migui/tfg-doc/src/md/50_methodology.md

 **TODO: show matrix like the paper's equation 1, but maybe with quantities like J,K,L turned into our actual numbers for easier reading. could be a cool graph**

 An important note is that the data provided to the author of this work by @leon_medina_online_2023 was already shaped into this form.
-This made the truncation process described in @sec:results-data somewhat more convoluted as it required careful slicing of the rows, but otherwise has no effect on our analysis.
+This made the truncation process described in @Sec:results-data somewhat more convoluted as it required careful slicing of the rows, but otherwise has no effect on our analysis.

 #### Scaling
 Next up in the processing pipeline is scaling the data, which @vidal_structural_2020 explain serves "two main reasons: first, to process data that come from different sensors and second, to simplify the computations of the data transformation using PCA".